-Flight delay compensation: How to claim up to £530/person for free – 2017 Update
+Flight delay compensation guide: How to claim up to £530/person for free

 In 2004, a new European legal ruling made flight delay claims a standard entitlement for most flyers taking flights between European airports.
-Under this EU legislation, everyone who experiences a flight delay longer than three hours should be able to claim compensation for the delay.
-The process of claiming compensation for flight delay is free, and the amount of compensation a person can expect to receive is from £110 to £520, depending on the severity of the delay that compensation is being claimed for.
+Under this EU legislation as per the European Court of Justice, everyone who experiences a flight delay longer than three hours at an EU airport, perhaps due to weather conditions, should be legally entitled to compensation for the delay.
+The process of claiming compensation for flight delay is free.
+The amount of compensation a person can expect to receive is from £110 to £520, depending on the severity of the delay that compensation is being claimed for.

-Flyers are able to claim flight delay compensation on their own, or they can use a claims service to handle the process for them, paying a percentage of the flight delay compensation they receive as a fee to the claims service.
+Flyers can claim flight delay compensation on their own, or they can use a claims service to handle the process for them.
+Those who choose the latter will pay a percentage of any compensation they receive as a fee to the claims service.

 Select a section:

-- A note on the implications of BREXIT on flight delay claims.
+- A note on the implications of BREXIT on flight delay compensation claims.

 - Airlines are required to pre-allocate a flight delay compensation budget.

 - What are the main rules for claiming flight delay compensation in the EU?